tabulapdf/tabula/README.md

 ## Why Tabula?

-If you’ve ever tried to do anything with data provided to you in PDFs, you know painful this is — you can’t easily copy-and-paste rows of data out of PDF files.
+If you’ve ever tried to do anything with data provided to you in PDFs, you know how painful this is — you can’t easily copy-and-paste rows of data out of PDF files.
 Tabula allows you to extract that data in CSV format, through a simple web interface:

 {TODO: screenshot / screencast here}